7-8 May | Faith in Action Conference

 You are invited to attend Morling's Faith in Action Conference.

-The Faith in Action conference will focus on various aspects of counselling and chaplaincy practice, exploring what transforms belief into practical expressions of care and love that commend Christ to a broken and hurting world.
-Our two keynote speakers, and a range of other presenters from both Counselling and Chaplaincy disciplines, are all specialists in their fields.
+This conference will focus on various aspects of counselling and chaplaincy practice, exploring what transforms belief into practical expressions of care and love that commend Christ to a broken and hurting world.
+There will be two keynote speakers and a range of presenters from both disciplines who are specialists in their fields.

 Who should attend this conference?

 Faith in Action is designed for counsellors, chaplains, pastors, carers and anyone interested in learning more about transforming their faith into action.